gullwings13/weather-app/README.md

-## 🏝️ Build a Weather App using the OpenWeatherMap API
+## 🌨 Build a Weather App using the OpenWeatherMap API

 Here's an exciting challenge: You'll be building a small weather app, using your newfound skills with APIs!

-Here's an exciting challenge: You'll be building a small weather app, using your newfound skills with APIs!

 ***

-## Reading Documentation
+# Reading Documentation
 <details>
 <summary>Click here for additional information about API keys, working with Chrome Inspector and the Network Tab, HTTP requests.</summary>

 Now that we have some experience working with APIs, we're going to take a step back and learn how to fully understand an API's documentation.

-There are no rules governing how to write documentation for an API, so its content is presented differently each time.
+There is no written standard on how to write API documentation, and you will find vastly different presentations in content everywhere.
+Some documentation will make things 100% clear, others may not.

 While searching for the right API, you'll want to explore the different options that are available to you, and then take a look at each option's documentation.